Olampit/AIC_4301B_Project/README.md

 Implement the database service. => faire un vrai serveur de base de données

+Overall :

+We should modify the functions so that we do not have to refit the models and we only have to predict using them We should modify the data storage to have it separated from the model part We should containerize every part of the project, not just the project as a whole ?
+We should orchestrate the containers i guess

 # Contributors

 ## Thomas PERNOT, Terry OLAMPI, Mickael TRAN and Margot UTRERA